Coffee vs Tea: Beyond Caffeine

 Saingam et al. 2013

-This general sentiment toward kratom carried through the rest of the interviews.
+This general sentiment toward kratom was present through the rest of the interviews.
 People love kratom for its effects.
 (Also, as the spelling hints in the above quote, there are dozens of ways to pronounce kratom.)

 How to Make Kratom Tea